nateemma/strategies/README.md

   stuff in the binanceus directory - sorry. <br>
   All strats should work, but you will need to run hyperopt on them to get good hyperparameters

-- _**Mac M1**_: My development machine is a Mac M1 laptop.
+- Mac M1 My development machine is a Mac M1 laptop.
 While it is very fast, it does present some challenges in terms of packages.
 See [here](README_MACM1.md) for more details.<br>
   As an aside, all of my scripts are written for _zsh_, not _bash_ (this is the default shell on MacOS, plus the version of bash that is pre-installed is very old)

- - _**NNBC vs NNTC**_: I have been replacing the NNBC (Neural Network Binary Classifiers) with NNTC alternatives (Trinary, i.e. one model predicts one of hold/buy/sell).
-These appear to be much faster and more accurate, and use less memory (one model instead of two).
- Unfortunately, I have been unable to push most of these changes...

- - _**NNPredict**_: I am not happy with how these are working, despite results that might seem OK.
-The problem itself (predicting the actual price) is a cutting edge problem, and I do not appear to have solved it

-- _**Anomaly**_: these are actually the best performing algorithms in live runs.
-I have significantly re-written the underlying algorithm, but again I cannot upload the changes to github...

 ## Intro